App-ID Update Safeguard ensures continuous service by enabling a Previous App-ID

 App-ID Update Safeguard prevents this by allowing the firewall to reference the

-attribute tracks the identity the traffic held in previous content versions.
-When
+identity the traffic held in previous content versions.
+When the feature is enabled,

-the feature is enabled, the NGFW utilizes a two-step policy lookup process
+the NGFW utilizes a two-step policy lookup process for new or modified

-for new or modified applications.
-During the primary look up phase, the NGFW checks
+applications.
+During the primary look up phase, the NGFW checks for a new, specific

-for a new, specific App-ID that is explicitly configured in your security policy.
-If
+App-ID that is explicitly configured in your security policy.
+If a rule explicitly

-Previous App-ID entries contained within an application.
+App-ID entries contained within an application.
+If the Previous

 App-ID Update Safeguard is intended to be used as a transitional tool to keep